alexnitta/woodshed/README.md

     - cd to `packages/web-cra` or `packages/web-next`
     - run `yarn start`
 2. Make some changes in any package imported by the top-level package, i.e. in `packages/components` or `packages/utils`
 3. Notice that your changes in a lower-level package are immediately available in the top-level package, without any separate process watching for changes in the lower-level package.
-Hot reloading works as you would expect.
+Hot module reloading works as you would expect.

 **This is the core feature of this boilerplate, and the thing that is hard to figure out when you're trying to set things up from scratch.**